 Build a detailed knowledge base

 A knowledge base is a well-organized collection of documentation addressing all kinds of issues, questions and resources that can help in both internal and external communication easier.
+This can be done with the help of tools or softwares like an AI note-taking tool.

 The knowledge base can help on many levels, including: